• Written By Shikha Pandey

 Students must understand important concepts like static electricity charging by friction, friction conduction induction, friction static electricity, etc.

 When two objects are rubbed with each other, an imbalance of charged subatomic particles occurs between the two objects.
-Electrons are free to move from one place to another place, but protons do not move.
+Electrons are to move from one place to another place, but protons do not move.
 So, when we rub two objects with each other, the electrons from one object get transferred to another object.
 The object which loses electrons becomes positively charged, and the object which gains electrons becomes negatively charged.

 This transfer of electrons by rubbing two objects with each other generates static electricity or frictional electricity.
 Charges are quantized.
-The quantization of charge refers to the fact that all free charges are integral multiples of a basic unit of charge denote by \(‘e’\) and can be increased or decreased in steps of \(e\).
+The quantization of charge refers to the fact that all charges are integral multiples of a basic unit of charge denote by \(‘e’\) and can be increased or decreased in steps of \(e\).
 Here, \(e\) represents the charge present on an electron, and it is numerically equal to \(1.6 \times {10^{ – 19}}\,{\rm{C}}\).
-Charges less than the charge of an electron cannot occur free in nature.
+Charges less than the charge of an electron cannot occur in nature.
 This is the reason only integral multiple of charge of an electron can be transferred or gained by a body in the process of charging by friction.

 CLEAR YOUR CONCEPTUAL DOUBTS ON FRICTIONAL CHARGE